 The ski boot is arguably the most important piece of kit.
-Sure you need the ski, but unless you are properly attached to your skis – you may as well be standing on two bits of wood.
+Sure you need the ski, but unless you are properly attached to your skis - you may as well be standing on two bits of wood.
+So, how tight should ski boots be?

 Most new skiers might not realize it, but the perfect fitting boot should be very snug.
-You should be firmly in your boot with no ‘loose feel’.
-You should be able to move your toes, but not have any internal heel or ankle movement.
+You should be firmly in your boot with no 'loose feel'.
+You should be able to wiggle your toes, but not have any internal heel or ankle movement.Â

 Before you can get the perfect fit, you’ll need to make sure that the boots you’re using match up correctly with your foot size.
 Ski boots use a different sizing metric called the Monopoint and you can use my ski boot size chart to check what size you are.
 (It essentially converts your shoe size into the length in centimeters, which is what the Ski boot industry collectively uses.)